pact-foundation/docs.pact.io/website/blog/2024-02-19-pact-open-source-update-feb-2024.md

 hide_table_of_contents: false
 ---

 Hello, and welcome to our first Pact Open post of 2024.
-It seem's customary that you get a month's reprieve from me at the start of every year, so I'll start by saying Happy new year to everyone, and also Happy new year of the Dragon, to those who celebrated the Chinese New Year recently.
+It seems customary that you get a month's reprieve from me at the start of every year, so I'll start by saying Happy New Year to everyone, and also Happy New Year of the Dragon, to those who celebrated the Chinese New Year recently.

 I hope you all had the chance to wind-down, relax and spend time with people you care about, whilst looking back, hopefully with a smile, at all the things you achieved last year.
 If you helped get involved in Pact, in any way, big or small, we are grateful.